alexandremathiasdonnat/MapReduce-Distributed-Protocol-Building/README.md

 # Building a Distributed MapReduce Protocol (from Scratch)

-> A fully custom MapReduce engine built from scratch using Python sockets (TCP).
-> Designed and deployed on a distributed Linux cluster (Telecom Paris).
-> Implements WordCount and Distributed Sort pipelines to validate Amdahl's Law empirically.

 ## What is MapReduce ?

 MapReduce is a parallel computation model used in distributed systems (e.g., Hadoop).